samuelkassa/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. Comparing two texts which is equivalent to strcmp
 4. reversing the content of an integer array
 5. changing lower case to upper case
+6. Changing letter to upper case based on special character precedence